Print Your Money: Cash-Like Experiences with Digital Money: Introduction

 \section{Introduction}

-Money and payments have changed their form many times in history.
-Currently we are witnessing yet another transition, from cash (banknotes and coins) to digital currency (payment apps and other forms of digital payments).

-While this transition is happening everywhere, we can learn most from countries that are at the forefront of this development.
-In Sweden or China for instance, digital payments are already so predominant that many shops have stopped accepting cash~\cite{shen2020can, arvidsson2018nar,arvidsson2019building}.
-In a study by the Swedish Retail and Wholesale Council, more than half of the retail businesses expect to not accept cash after 2025~\cite{arvidsson2018nar,arvidsson2019building}.
-In the last years, bank branches and ATMs have been vanishing in Sweden~\cite{Swe}.
-It seems now a matter of time until Sweden will essentially be cash free.
+The way people transact has been evolving over time.
+Currently, we are in the midst of another pivot point where physical money is being replaced by digital forms of payment, such as apps and digital money.
+Countries leading digital payments, such as Sweden and China, can serve as valuable examples to learn from as the shift towards digital payments is happening globally.
+These countries have already seen widespread adoption of digital payments, with many stores no longer accepting cash~\cite{shen2020can, arvidsson2018nar,arvidsson2019building}.
+In a study by the Swedish Retail and Wholesale Council, more than half of the retail businesses expect to stop accepting cash after 2025~\cite{arvidsson2018nar,arvidsson2019building}.

-Digital currency can have several forms.
-Digital currency could either be issued by companies, e.g., Facebook's Diem project.
-Even more likely, our future money will be Central Bank Digital Currency (CBDC).
-Many central banks are already pushing ahead with the development of CBDC~\cite{boar2021ready}.
-In Sweden, it is known as the e-krona~\cite{riksbank2017riksbank}, in Uruguay, the digital peso~\cite{licandro2018uruguayan}, and in China DC/EP, short for Digital Currency Electronic Payment~\cite{mu2019,box}.

-CBDC is a digital currency issued by a country's central bank~\cite{bech2017central, bjerg2017designing}.
-The user experience of CBDC will probably be akin to payment apps or credit/debit cards.
-Payments will be contactless, and transfers between private individuals will be possible.
-The majority of central banks believe that CBDC will eventually be available to the public, and more than 75\% of central banks have already been engaging in CBDC work~\cite{boar2021ready}.
+Digital currency can take several forms.
+It could be issued by companies, such as Facebook's Diem project.
+More likely, our future money will be Central Bank Digital Currency (CBDC), a digital currency issued by a country's central bank~\cite{bech2017central, bjerg2017designing}.
+Many central banks are already pushing ahead with the development of CBDC~\cite{boar2021ready,riksbank2017riksbank,licandro2018uruguayan,mu2019}.
+The user experience of CBDC will probably be similar to payment apps or credit/debit cards.
+Payments will be contactless, and transactions between private individuals will be possible.

-However, the world of CBDC is not without trouble.
-One technical challenge is how money can be transferred in an emergency situation, for instance if the electricity grid or internet is not available.
-In such a unique scenario, transactions should still be possible.
-Bona fide handling of transactions in emergency situations would potentially enable a fraudster to spend the same money twice with a manipulated smartphone.
-Such a combination of circumstances would be rare, but important to consider before rolling out CBDC~\cite{shen2020can}.
-Another issue with CBDC is that everybody participating in the system needs to have a CBDC account.
-This may be an issue for children, the elderly, or possibly non-resident travelers.